PeixotoLab/EEG_Sleep_Development/README.md

 # EEG_Sleep_Development
-# Shank3 influences mammalian sleep development
+This repository contains R code for the paper titled Shank3 influences mammalian sleep development.

-# Statistics directory contains R code and Excel spreadsheets for t-tests and Hochberg corrections.
+Statistics directory contains R code and Excel spreadsheets for t-tests and Hochberg corrections for bout analysis, time in state analysis and sleep latency data.

-# Spectral_Data analysis contains R code and Excel spreadsheets for Figure 3 and Figure 3 Supplement 1.
+Spectral_Data analysis contains R code and Excel spreadsheets that were used to generate Figure 3 and Figure 3 Supplement 1.